Dev-X-git/PodcastAI/frontend/README.md

 ## Prerequisites

 - Node.js and npm installed on your machine.
-- Python and pip installed on your machine.
+- Python and pip installed on your machine
 - Ensure you have the necessary credentials for Google Cloud Platform (GCP).

 ## Frontend Setup